Genuine Toyota Denso ignition coil

 Replacing the Ignition Coils

-Replacing your 2001-2005 Rav4’s ignition coils is a fairly easy job and you can do it yourself.
-You will need a 10mm socket wrench with an extension to remove the top plastic cover of the engine (2 bolts) and also for removing the coils that are going to be replaced.
+Replacing your 2001-2005 Rav4’s ignition coils is a fairly easy job, and you can do it yourself.
+You will need a 10mm socket wrench with an extension to remove the top plastic cover of the engine (2 bolts), and also to remove the coils that are going to be replaced.
 Each coil is attached with two 10mm bolts.
 Don’t let the top plastic cover scare you.
-After you remove the two bolts attaching it, you will just need to pull it up and it will go off.
+After you remove the two bolts attaching it, you will just need to pull it up, and off it will go.

 PART NUMBERS